-Civil procedure: focus on selected topics - parties to an action; pleadings and the discovery and exchange of information.
+Civil pre-trial procedure: focus on selected topics - parties to an action; pleadings and the discovery and exchange of information.
 Supreme Court Rules are examined to determine the extent to which they facilitate just, accurate and speedy resolution of disputes.
+Problems of delay and cost are addressed with particular reference to case-flow management techniques and alternative dispute resolution.